Should you try Intermittent Fasting?

 Autophagy- your body’s natural detoxification/cleanse

 Autophagy slows down aging by ridding our cells of built-up clutter that causes aging, it suppresses cancer and tumor formation by blocking over-proliferation of cells (caveman) and can reduce development of neurodegenerative disease by turning over protein build-up in the brain.
 So, do you HAVE to fast in order to turn on autophagy and reap all these benefits?
-Well, no. You can turn it on by getting into ketosis, through exercise, or acute stress too.
-However, fasting has additional benefits beyond just autophagy that may have you considering it more.
+Well, yes and no…autophagy is very time-dependent and the research around the EXACT timing for it to occur in your fasted state is somewhat person-dependent and a little grey.
+Many believe you do not get into this state until you’ve gone at least 24 hours, which is not quite as appealing for folks just doing intermittent fasting of 12-16 hours a day.
+However, IF has additional benefits beyond just autophagy that may have you considering it more.

 Athletes and Fasting